Foodie heaven in the Petite Nation

 Pick up some microbrewery beers at the Brasse-Camarade and fill your picnic basket with sausages, terrines, cheeses, marinades, chocolate and coffee.
 Drop by La Ferme HLF du Lac Simon to stock up on local vegetables.
 Then, head for the Iroquois Trail, a section of the Quebec National Trail, to stretch your legs and admire the magnificent scenery.

 On the way back, take a well-deserved break at La Toquade restaurant and tuck into a plate of its house-made smoked salmon and one of its deluxe burgers, or at the Café du Bistrot for its signature wood-fired pizza.

 Les Brasseurs de Montebello invite you to discover their dozen craft beers—and you can pair your samples with a food order!

 If you’ve never set foot in the old Montebello train station, now is the time.
 The master chocolatiers at ChocoMotive, the only Chocolate Economuseum in Quebec, offer fair-trade chocolate bars and fine chocolates—ideal for giving (and eating)!
 Why not sign up for a private introductory lesson in fine chocolate making (for 1 or 2 people)?

 For meals, the choice is yours!
 The tasty wood-fired pizza at Le Bistro is tempting, but it’s hard to resist the inspiring menu of fresh and seasonal products at Aux Chantignoles.
-Perhaps you’ll go for the Italian fare at Le Napoléon or the ribs at Resto pub Le Zouk … Luckily, we eat three times a day!
+Perhaps you’ll go for the gourmet experience at Le Napoléon or the ribs at Resto pub Le Zouk … Luckily, we eat three times a day!